Jbleezy/BO1-Reimagined/README.md

 * Fire Sale: makes traps cost 10 points
 * Bones Points Powerup: players gain a random amount of points between 500 and 2500 points
 * Added Powerdowns: powerups that do negative effects to the enemy team
-* Clip Unload Powerdown: unloads enemy players' clips of the weapon they are currently holding
+* Clip Unload Powerdown: unloads the clips of all the enemy players' weapons
 * Half Damage Powerdown: enemy players do half damage to zombies for 30 seconds
 * Half Points Powerdown: enemy players earn half points for 30 seconds
 * Hurt Players Powerdown: damages enemy players down to 1 health